What Does Cryotherapy Actually Do?

 Next Health Staff | | 0 comments

 There are dozens of new and experimental treatments in the wellness industry these days.
-But cryotherapy is one of the clear winners, being offered at a variety of health clinics and medical locations throughout the country.
+But cryotherapy is one that is becoming increasingly popular as a variety of health clinics and medical locations utilize it throughout the country.

 Despite its newfound popularity, many people don’t fully understand what cryotherapy is or what cryotherapy actually does.
 After all, how can cooling your body down induce so many positive physical benefits or assist with mood disorders?